Skip to main content

 Naperville, Illinois : Sourcebooks Jabberwocky, 2025.
 Picture book.

 A little boy is not excited to be dragged along on a trip to the grocery store.
-What he things will be a normal, boring trip, gets turned upside down when the boy discovers the store is filled with dinosaurs!
+What he thinks will be a normal, boring trip, gets turned upside down when the boy discovers the store is filled with dinosaurs!
 The adults can't see the messy dinosaurs wreaking havoc throughout the store, so it's up to the little boy to tame the dinos and figure out a way to clean up the mess.

 Written by Tammi Sauer